edehit00/labor_vs/README.md

 # labor_vs
 Labor for distributed systems

+## update
+First open a Docker Desktop App on Windows and use the following command to start up the project:
+.\run.sh

+to stop the docker container:
+.\stop.sh

+## deprecated
 First open a Docker Desktop App on Windows and build the docker images needed for this project with following commands in root directory:

 docker image build -t backend .                 // to build a new docker image for the backend then